worldbank/Jobs-Diagnostic/JObs-INdicators-Tool/Readme.md

 # How can I access the tool?

 The tool can be downloaded [here](https://development-data-hub-s3-public.s3.amazonaws.com/ddhfiles/160361/join_benchmarking_tool.zip).
-Alternatively, it can be accessed from this Github by downloading and combining the zipped JOIN_Benchmarking files as well as the JOIN_Benchmarking_Tool file.

 # How do I use the tool?